LEADERSHIP AND DECISION MAKING PROJECT - 2023/4

 Learning and teaching is research-led and follows a student-focused, experiential, flipped-classroom methodology with online elements.
 It comprises lectures/lecturettes, seminars, group discussions, and project tutorials.
 It includes active and self-directed learning - both group and individual.
-Prior to attending each session, students are expected to undertake the essential reading and complete any set work for the session.
+Following each session, students are expected to undertake the essential reading and complete any set work.

 The project work, which is the basis of both active learning and module assessment, is designed to give students the experience of applied engagement with the latest research and practice in the area of leadership and decision making.
-This is supported by a series of dedicated group project discussions and tutorials - run face-to-face or online (synchronously), which may include talks from guest practitioners, research seminars, webinars, and study trips.
-Taken together, these sessions are designed to support student learning through project work and provide formative feedback in preparation for the assessment.
+This is supported by a series of dedicated group project discussions and tutorials Taken together, these sessions are designed to support student learning through project work and provide formative feedback in preparation for the assessment.

 The learning and teaching methods include:

 Lectures/lecturettes are mainly designed to illustrate and explain theoretical concepts and models.